OracularIS/smartdevops/docs/setupguide/policysetupguide.md

     Smart DevOps provides flexibility when it comes to excluding specific pieces of data from tracking.

-    There may be situations where you don’t want every field or change to be tracked — for example, when certain columns like **descriptions or timestamps** are not critical to your version history.
+    There may be situations where you do not want every field or change to be tracked for example, when certain columns like **descriptions or timestamps** are not critical to your version history.

     - **How to do it for policies**